wookey-project/ewok-kernel/doc/debug_sched.rst

    * If more than one task have the same priority, the scheduler uses a round-robin policy on tasks of the same priority

-This scheduling is efficient to prioritize tasks with high idle period and short (but requiring high reactivity) runnable period.
-The drawback of such efficiency is that tasks have to voluntary yield or ask for being idle (for example by locking on IPC receive) to avoid starvation of lower priority tasks.
+This scheduling is efficient to prioritize tasks with high idle periods and short (but requiring high reactivity) runnable periods.
+The drawback of such efficiency is that tasks have to voluntarily yield or ask for being idle (for example by locking on IPC receive) to avoid starvation of lower priority tasks.